 A more significant global slowdown is now expected.
 A recession is far from certain and is not priced into markets, so if conditions worsen materially then a further equity sell-off and bond rally is likely.
-Conversely, the turmoil in markets was entirely Trump-made and could be (partly) unwound with a single 'tweet', so we are reticent to sell equities now and instead favour options trades that payout in market rallies or falls.
-With uncertainty, diversification is the name of the game.
+Conversely, the turmoil in markets was entirely Trumpmade and could be (partly) unwound with a single 'tweet'.
+With heightened uncertainty, diversification across regions and asset classes is the name of the game.